Krisha McCoy, MS

 Your doctor will likely do the following:

-Leading up to your procedure, your doctor may recommend that you:
+Leading up to your procedure, your doctor may advise that you:

 You will be given a local anesthetic to numb the area around your eyes.
 Sedatives will be given to help you relax.
 In some cases,